 There is also a private clinic that you can attend called Clínica Red Salud Valparaíso and small medical centers of your choosing.
 Some people prefer to go to Viña del Mar for medical care.

 Most expats living here prefer private healthcare.
-Private insurance isn’t that expensive and gives you peace of mind that when you need help you can get it easily.
-Quite a lot of expats opt for an international health cover.
+Private insurance isn’t that expensive and gives you peace of mind that when you need help, you can get it easily.
+Quite a lot of expats opt for international health coverage.
 To make sure you get the best value for money, compare international health insurance options from various providers to find the best deal.